 Matthew claimed that John the Baptist was Elijah the prophet (Matthew 11:11-14, 17:12-13).

-The Gospel of John claimed that John the Baptist was NOT Elijah (John 1:21).
+The Gospel of John claimed that John the Baptist was NOT Elijah Jesus himself said;

-Jesus was anointed on his head and his feet by two nameless women, and before his burial.
-These women were not prophets and there was no indication in the New Testament that these anointings bestowed kingship.
+Jesus was anointed on his head and his feet by two nameless women, postmortem, before his burial.
+These women were not prophets and there was no indication in the New Testament that these anointings bestowed kingship on dead Jesus.

 3 Bring the Jewish People Back